stbstbstb42/trading-prediction/README.md

 # Trading
-semplified trading predictor in a nutshell
+simplified trading predictor in a nutshell